facontidavide/cloudini-release/README.md

 These are some examples using real-world data from LiDARs.

-Below, you can see the compressio ratio (normalized to original pointcloud size)
+Below, you can see the compression ratio (normalized to original pointcloud size)

 ![compression_ratio.png](compression_ratio.png)

-What is more interesting, is that Cloudini has a negative overhead, i.e. Cloudini + ZSTD is faster than ZSTD alone.
+Interestingly, Cloudini has a negative overhead, i.e. Cloudini + ZSTD is **faster** than ZSTD alone.

 ![compression_time.png](compression_time.png)